Germany's next government aims to tackle housing crisis | DW | 26.11.2021

 No such expropriation is on the table at the federal level.
 Aside from constitutional issues regarding the protection of private property, opponents say it arbitrarily picks winners and losers and would cost billions of euros in compensation.

-"The money we would need to pay out these companies can be much better used for investing in the additional housing that's needed," Alexander Handschuh, the spokesperson for the German City and Community Association (DStGB), told DW.
+"The money we would need to pay out to these companies can be much better used for investing in the additional housing that's needed," Alexander Handschuh, the spokesperson for the German Association of Towns and Municipalities (DStGB), told DW.

 Germany has 1.8 million empty apartments, according to the DStGB, outside cities where people are less interested in living — or would have difficulty doing so.

-"They can't commute easily, there is bad telecommunications infrastructure, or there's a lack of services like retail and medical facilities," Handschuh said.
+"They can't commute easily, there is bad telecommunications infrastructure, or there's a lack of services like retail and medical facilities," said Handschuh.

-"None of this can be realized "None of this can be realized overnight," Handschuh said.
+"None of this can be realized overnight," said Handschuh.
 "I'm afraid there aren't any quick solutions."

 Edited by: Rina Goldenberg